Governing or Regulatory Body

 - Material breach of a rental agreement is the reason used if the tenant is in breach of the agreement and has been given one written warning and a reasonable time to comply, or correct the breach.
 Breach of agreement requires one month's notice.

 - Non payment of rent requires 10 days notice.
 The tenant may cancel the eviction notice by paying rent within five days.
+The cheque must be dated within the five day period.
 Similarly, a tenant may apply for dispute resolution within that same five-day period.
 Otherwise, the tenant must vacate in 10 days.

 - Cause or conduct requires one month’s notice; a tenant has 10 days to apply for dispute resolution.